alcideschaux/PFCK-Penis-PRY/README.md

 # Impact of Pathologic Features on PD-L1 and CD8 Expression in Penile Squamous Cell Carcinoma: A Machine Learning Analysis
-Sofia Cañete-Portillo^1^, María del Carmen Rodriguez-Peña^1^, Antonio L. Cubilla^2^, George J. Netto^3^, Alcides Chaux^4^
+Sofia Cañete-Portillo (1), María del Carmen Rodriguez-Peña (1), Antonio L. Cubilla (2), George J. Netto (3), Alcides Chaux (4)

-^1^University of Alabama at Birmingham, Birmingham, AL, USA ^2^ Instituto de Patología e Investigación, Asunción, Paraguay ^3^ Perelman School of Medicine at the University of Pennsylvania, Philadelphia, PA, USA ^4^ Universidad del Norte, Asunción, Paraguay
+(1) University of Alabama at Birmingham, Birmingham, AL, USA (2) Instituto de Patología e Investigación, Asunción, Paraguay (3) Perelman School of Medicine at the University of Pennsylvania, Philadelphia, PA, USA (4) Universidad del Norte, Asunción, Paraguay

 ## Introduction
 In 2021, the US recorded 2,210 new penile squamous cell carcinoma (SCC) cases, with mortality rates rising to 20%.
 Despite therapeutic advancements, the need to identify molecular and immunotherapeutic targets, especially PD-L1, became evident.